fbpx

 In order to help you drive the point home, we performed a sample analysis.
 We picked patent US8138907 filed by the University of South Florida that discloses a travel assistant device.
 On performing analysis, we found that the patent would overlap with most of the taxi services.

-The University of South Florida, using the sort of analysis above, can monetize its patents or can enforce them on relevant companies.
-The University can also license/sell the patents to other companies – Mercedes, Lyft, and BlaBla Cars – that want to have such patents for their business.
+Using the analysis above, the University of South Florida can monetize its patents or enforce them on relevant companies.
+The University can also license/sell the patents to other companies—Mercedes, Lyft, and BlaBla Cars—that want such patents for their business.

 Similarly, universities can identify star patents from their portfolio and prepare proofs for infringing products.
 A well-crafted patent monetization strategy will always help a university get good value for its patent.
-But how universities can file star patents is a question.
+However, how universities can file star patents is a question.
 Isn’t it?
-Well, there doesn’t exist a problem without a solution.
+Well, a problem doesn’t exist without a solution.
 Here is a solution to this conundrum: how to file high ROI generating star patents?

 Authored By: Rohit Sood, Team Leader, Infringement Team | Arjun Verma, Research Analyst, Infringement Team